miahj1/University-Database-using-Microsoft-Access/README.md

 Here are 5 SQL queries I ran on the data.

-Query #1: We want the name of the student, their major and their minor.
+<strong>Query #1:</strong> We want the name of the student, their major and their minor.

 ```sql
 SELECT student.ssn, student.fname AS [first name], student.lname AS [last name], minor.code AS minor, major.code AS major